freeCodeCamp/freeCodeCamp/guide/english/php/forms/validating-form-input/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->
+#validating form with codeiniter
+in codeigniter you can set rule for validating form input example
+        $this->form_validation->set_rules('title', 'Judul', 'required');
+firstly make this form validation set rules and choose what form you want make rules (title), and then rules for validation. in here i use required